ge0rg/samsung-nx-emailservice/README.md

  - store to a directory on the server

-This code is using Flask, but as the Samsung cameras are not fully compliant with the HTTP standard, we need to apply a minor fix (`flask.diff` for Python 3.9, flask 2.1.2).
+This code is using Flask, but as the Samsung cameras are not fully compliant with the HTTP standard, we need to apply a minor fix.

+For flask 2.x.x, `flask-2.diff` will "fix" the case-insensitive fileName field for email upload and accept the missing multi-part end boundary.

+For flask 3.x.x, `flask-3.diff` will also accept the missing multi-part end boundary and additionally remove the dot stripping and IDNA conversion on cookie domains.

 ## Supported models